-The post Why the Zip Co share price is down 7% today appeared first on Motley Fool Australia.
+The post Why the Zip Co share price has popped 5% this morning appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a fantastic report, detailing 5 dirt cheap shares that you can buy in 2020.